 It must also be noted that pygmy hedgehogs are sensitive to blood sugar (glucose) spikes, and are known to be prone to diabetes, especially as they age.
 Therefore, you should limit the amount of fruit that they eat, and only offer them fruit once in a fortnight.
 Vegetables can be given every other day in small amounts, as they do not cause a rapid increase in blood sugar.

-Remember - feeding fruit/veg/herbs can result in some intense self-anointing from your little pet, so you may need to bathe him more regularly!
+Remember: feeding fruit/veg/herbs can result in some intense self-anointing from your little pet, so you may need to bathe him more regularly as a consequence.

 Aren't Pygmy Hedgehogs Insectivores?